Hippolyte Delaporte: Biography

+Delaporte was born in Versailles and, after having spent most of his life in colonial Morocco, died in Marseille.
 In 1895, he was admitted to the École nationale supérieure des beaux-arts (ENSBA) and studied under Victor Laloux in his atelier.
 He received his diploma in 1902.
-He was active in Versailles and, from 1913, in Casablanca.
+From 1913 on, he worked as architect in Casablanca and Rabat.
+Several of his buildings were since destroyed, but a large number also have survived and have been restored as part of the architectural heritage of Morocco.